Missouri Regional Braille Challenge

 Stage 1: Students participate in the Regional Event or a Preliminary Round in their home state.

-Stage 2: The top 50 eligible students in the United States (10 in each category) are invited to Los Angeles to compete in the Final Rounds! (summer, 2017 - sorry, no funding is available from MSB).
+Stage 2: The top 50 eligible students in the United States (10 in each category) are invited to Los Angeles to compete in the Final Rounds! (summer, 2018 - sorry no funding is available from MSB)

-1. IMPORTANT!
-All contracted Apprentice contests and Freshman will be in UEB ONLY.
-There will be no EBAE (English Braille American Edition) code option.
+IMPORTANT!
+This year all contests will be in UEB ONLY.
+There will be no EBAE (English Braille American Edition) option offered at any level.

 - Braille Speed and Accuracy: Students listen to a digital audio story and transcribe it – speed and accuracy count.